dblock/code.dblock.org/_posts/2012/2012-03-28-paging-and-iterating-over-large-mongo-collections.markdown

 comments: true
 dblog_post_id: 330
 ---
 Sometimes you need to iterate over a large MongoDB collection.
 The biggest issue is that, by default, cursors timeout after 10 minutes of inactivity.
-For very large collections it’s not uncommon to take longer than that to process results and you get an exception half way through the iteration.
+For very large collections it's not uncommon to take longer than that to process results and you get an exception half way through the iteration.
 A cursor is a server-side construct, how about a client-side cursor?

-Here’s a Mongo Ruby iterator that will call Mongo::Collection.find in increments.
+Here's a Mongo Ruby iterator that will call Mongo::Collection.find in increments.

 {% highlight ruby %}
 module Mongo